 Prepare For Voice Search

 There is no time like the present to implement SEO best practices and techniques to ensure that your content is optimised accordingly.
-Some opportunities already exist for companies to start optimising with existing resources and approaches.
+Some opportunities already exist for companies to start optimising existing resources and approaches.
 This includes improving page speed, using schema markups, featured voice snippets and optimising titles, Meta tags and descriptions.

 While voice search may be the easiest and most convenient way for many online users, there is one main concern that companies face.
 Only the top search results are given as answers so your brand needs to be among the top results.
 Here are a few powerful ways you can stand out: